solswords/herdtools7/asllib/acl2/README.md

     PATH=${ACL2_SYSTEM_BOOKS}/build:${ACL2ASL_DIR}/bin:$PATH

-Once these are set, an ACL2 executable with the ASL interpreter code pre-loaded can be built using `make` in this directory.
+Once these are set, an ACL2 executable with the ASL interpreter code pre-loaded can be built using (Gnu) `make` in this directory.
+Using Make's parallel build capability is very useful to speed this up;
+e.g., `make -j 8`.

 To run examples, aslref must also be built and installed in your PATH -- see the README.mld in the parent directory.